Home » Recipes » Spanish » Almogrote

 Updated:

 I’ve often found myself on the sun-soaked shores of the Canary Islands, escaping the typical English drizzle.
-During these holidays, I fell in love with the local delicacy, almogrote.
+While there, I fell in love with the local delicacy, almogrote.
 This spicy cheese paste, a perfect blend of goats cheese, peppers, and garlic, became my go-to tapas after long beach days.

 While not a family recipe passed through generations and maybe not the most traditional version, I’ve spent many holidays perfecting my own version, inspired by the charming Canary Island tapas bars.